The Bay Village Foundation also helps:

 Annually we recognize one or more Bay Village students with a $2000 scholarship.
 Any high school senior who resides in Bay Village can apply.

-The Annual Foundation Run took place Saturday October 19th, 2019, over 200 participants enjoyed the run or walk through beautiful Bay Village in the eighth annual Bay Village Foundation Run and Walk benefit.
+The Annual Foundation Run is set for Saturday October 17th, 2020.
+Join over 200 participants and enjoy the run or walk through beautiful Bay Village in the 10th Annual Bay Village Foundation Run and Walk benefit.